ndiing/material/src/material/navigation-drawer/navigation-drawer.md

 # MdNavigationDrawer (Navigation Drawer)

+`MdNavigationDrawerComponent` is a custom element extending `MdPanelComponent` to create a navigation drawer.
+It provides a panel with a list of items for navigation.

 > _Navigation drawers let people switch between UI views on larger devices_

 - Use standard navigation drawers in expanded, large, and extra large window sizes